quicktext/qql/book/features.md

 The DCL of the SQL includes CREATE, DROP, SET, REVOKE and GRANT statements while the QQL does not support the DCL.

-The QQL need not the DDL because the QQL maintaines the permissions automatically by the authorization servers.
+The QQL need not the DDL because the QQL maintains the permissions automatically by the authorization servers.

 The kinds of the authorization servers: